cucumber/docs/content/docs/cucumber/state.md

 This UUID generator will override the default `RandomUuidGenerator`.

-When the `META-INF/services/...` file contains more than one UUID generator or when there are multiple `META-INF/services/...` on the classpath, the `uuid-generator` property must be configured to select the desired generator.
+When the `META-INF/services/...` file contains more than one UUID generator or when there are multiple `META-INF/services/...` on the classpath, the `cucumber.uuid-generator` property must be configured to select the desired generator.
 {{% /block %}}

 {{% block "ruby,javascript" %}} Using the Cucumber custom UUID generator is specific to JVM languages. {{% /block %}}